jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 separate parenthetical elements from the rest of the sentence.

 ```
- No , I will not be attending the conference.
+ No, I will not be attending the conference.
 (At the beginning of the sentence)
 ```
 ```
- We know , for example , that the book is overpriced.
+ We know, for example, that the book is overpriced.
 (In the middle of the
 sentence)
 ```
 ```
  You have checked your writing assignment for accuracy, no doubt.
 (At the end
 of the sentence)
- Marathon training , you must admit , requires a lot of time and stamina.
+ Marathon training, you must admit, requires a lot of time and stamina.
 (Commas
 are needed because the information is unnecessary.)
- The sweatshirt , which happened to be bright yellow , sat on the sale rack for
+ The sweatshirt, which happened to be bright yellow, sat on the sale rack for
 weeks.
 (Commas are needed because the information is unnecessary.)
 ```
 **DO NOT use commas to set off clauses that contain essential information**.
 If the